semrush/intergalactic/website/docs/data-display/choropleth-map/choropleth-map.md

 ---

 ::: tip
-Basic data visualization rules are described in the [D3 chart principles](/data-display/d3-chart/d3-chart).
+Basic data visualization rules are described in the [D3 chart](/data-display/d3-chart/d3-chart).
 :::

 We currently have such chart type only in design library.
 If you need such chart in your product, please leave a [feature request for us](https://github.com/semrush/intergalactic/issues).